chartersamster/HackintoshUTM/README.md

 # Requirements
 First you'll need:
- - an iPhone or iPad (should be 4 GB or larger); Apple Vision Pro
+ - an iPhone or iPad (should be 4 GB or larger); Apple Vision Pro could work
  - UTM (with JIT) or UTM SE
  - a copy of the template from the Releases tab